Clerkenwell: National Rail

-Farringdon is a National Rail station served on the Thameslink route, served by Thameslink trains run by Govia Thameslink Railway (GTR).
+Farringdon is a National Rail station served on the Thameslink route, served by Thameslink trains run by Greater Thameslink Railway (GTR).
 This links Clerkenwell directly to Luton and Gatwick airports, and destinations including Bedford, Brighton, Cambridge, Luton, Peterborough, and destinations in South London and Kent.
 Moorgate is also nearby, with Great Northern services linking the area directly to North London and Hertfordshire destinations.

 Road

 Clerkenwell is in the London Congestion Charge Zone, as well as the London Low Emission and Ultra Low Emission Zones.
 Most roads in Clerkenwell are residential, but several key routes cross Clerkenwell.

 Goswell Road carries the A1 between the City of London (Barbican) and Angel, with the road continuing northbound towards Highbury, Archway and the M1.
 Beyond London, the A1 passes through the East and North of England before terminating in Edinburgh, Scotland.

 Farringdon Street is numbered the A201, which links Clerkenwell to King's Cross, Blackfriars, and Elephant & Castle.
 The A5201 (Clerkenwell Road/Old Street) also runs through Clerkenwell, linking Soho and Holborn in Central London with Shoreditch and the A10 to Clerkenwell's east.